bibanon/bibanon/Books/4chan-History/4chan-History.md

 This page details the complete history of 4chan in the format of a conventional college-level history book.

+4chan's history is to be divided into concurrent periods, like that of Japanese history.
+Each era was dominated by different immigrant groups from other websites, who imported the funniest memes of their culture into the melting pot of /b/.

 ## Help

 This page needs to be enhanced, perhaps turned into a book.

-## 4chan history

-4chan's history is to be divided into concurrent periods, like that of Japanese history.
-Each era was dominated by different immigrant groups from other websites, who imported the funniest memes of their culture into the melting pot of /b/.
+The [[4chan History Timeline]] is a great source of information, though it thins out near the end of 2007.
+Cole Stryker's [[Epic Win For Anonymous]] is also awesome, though it comes from an carpetbagger's point of view.

-_Below is a small plan of what You're free to change this as needed_
+_Below is a small plan of the sections we are planning.
+You're free to change this as needed._

-### Pre Anonymous
+## Prehistory (1996-2003)

-* Prehistory (1996-2003) - The background of the world that 4chan was started in.
+The background of the world that 4chan was started in.

+## Genesis (2003-2004)

+> _And Legion said, Let the newfags lurk and learn the way.
+They shall be Anonymous, and forgive not, and never forget, and raep the weak: and catch the Phish of the sea, and throw shit at the fowl of the air, and lord over every living thing that moveth upon the earth. - [[The Book of Genesis]], [[The Book of Anon]]_

-* Genesis (2003-2004) - 4chan is founded in 2003 as an english-language version of Futaba Channel.
+4chan is founded in 2003 as an english-language version of Futaba Channel.
 The site introduces a simpler and freer method of communication that [[Something Awful]] users have always dreamed of.
 It soon becomes wildly popular as a new home for banned [[ADTRW]] refugees, who in turn spread word across the internet.
 During this era, the first tenets of 4chan culture are created by ADTRW and 2chan.
 4chan links quickly replace Futaba Channel links on ADTRW.
 Once Lowtax begins to create a Soviet-style police state of arbitrary rules on SA (which cost users their $15 accounts), 4chan quickly rose beyond the tired, old site.

-* Mootxico Era (2004-2006) - In a reactionary move towards the rise of 4chan, [[Lowtax]] begins to create a Soviet-style police state of arbitrary rules on SA (which cost users their $15 accounts).
+## Mootxico Era (2004-2006)

+In a reactionary move towards the rise of 4chan, [[Lowtax]] begins to create a Soviet-style police state of arbitrary rules on SA (which cost users their $15 accounts).
 4chan's free and anonymous posting, lenient moderation, and SA-influenced culture proves to be an appealing alternative, like Colonial America for disinherited Englishmen.

-  * Once Moot grows up to legally visit his own site, (he is 16-18 at this point), he slowly opens up to the 4chan community, earning the term "the Mootxico" era.
+Once Moot grows up to legally visit his own site, (he is 16-18 at this point), he slowly opens up to the 4chan community, earning the term "the Mootxico" era.

-  * 4chan's culture begins to stabilize at this point, as a world of hatred, anonymity, truth in opinion, and trolling.
+4chan's culture begins to stabilize at this point, as a world of hatred, anonymity, truth in opinion, and trolling.
 It is an interesting counterexample to the rise of social media occuring at the same time.
 Some of the original users begin to thin out as they lose interest, but are just as quickly replaced by SA refugees.
 4chan becomes a fast changing society beginning to carve out it's own culture and place in the world.

-* Civil War Era (2006) - 4chan's momentous Civil War Era begins with moot's dismissal of moderators [[W.T.
+## Civil War Era (2006 - 2007)

+4chan's momentous Civil War Era begins with moot's dismissal of moderators [[W.T.
 Snacks]] and [[Shii]], seen by many anons as a harbringer of impending doom.
 And doom seemed imminent for all; with exponentially increasing immigration, 4chan's /b/ had begun to experience sharp cultural changes that left long time users bewildered and newfags unassimilated.

 During this era, the (initially) inexperienced 4chan community gets it's first experience with internet warfare in the coalition attack against [[Ebaums World]] for it's plagarism, and later [[Haboo Hotel]].
 Raids soon become commonplace on /b/ for the first time.
 School shooting plans and stadium bombings are posted by 4channers attracted to the sense of anonymity.